 Only 25% of visitors to Crete stay in the pristine south, but that’s part of the appeal.
 While it may not have all of the amenities and transport of northern Crete (your own transport is recommended), it offers wide open spaces and the chance to experience more traditional life.

 If you want to enjoy the peace and quiet of southern Crete without totally giving up the amenities, Lerapetra is a great choice!
 It’s the largest town in southern Crete, so it offers the most in terms of choice of accommodation, restaurants and shops.

-If you don’t have your own vehicle but wish to explore southern Crete, then Ierapetra is a great choice.
+If you don’t have your own vehicle but wish to explore southern Crete, then Lerapetra is a great choice.
 It is connected to the north (particularly Heraklion and Agios Nikolaos) by the intercity bus.
-Once you arrive in Ierapetra, there is plenty to explore, although you may need to get a taxi to the sights further afield.
+Once you arrive in Lerapetra, there is plenty to explore, although you may need to get a taxi to the sights further afield.

 While it is the most lively place to stay in southern Crete, it is still much quieter than the big cities up north, and gives you the chance to enjoy a quieter, more traditional side of Crete.